 On March 7 at 7 p.m., the CMHR hosts free screenings of five short National Film Board films (in French with English subtitles) called "Inspired and Inspiring Women" in partnership with Heritage Canada as part of the 20th edition of Rendez-vous de la Francophonie.
 One of the films is about Acadian singer-songwriter Edith Butler whose music is featured in the CMHR's Rights of Passage exhibition.

 On March 8, Indigenous women and the homeless are the focus of a special event at the Museum beginning at 7 p.m.
 A documentary about homelessness, called Us & Them, will be screened as a fundraiser for Manitobans for Human Rights, with support from the CMHR, Assembly of First Nations (Manitoba region) and Peguis First Nation.
 The evening — emceed by Director of the National Centre for Truth and Reconciliation, Ry Moran — includes a keynote address by Beverly Jacobs, former president of the Native Women's Association of Canada and advocate for the families of MMIWG.
 A Q&A with filmmaker Krista Loughton will follow.
-Tickets are $25 ($15 for youth), available by emailing firstname.lastname@example.org.
+Tickets are $25 ($15 for youth), available by emailing firstname.lastname@example.org - will open in a new tab.

 International Women's Day at the Museum will also include a special focus during the day on Viola Desmond, whose portrait will soon grace the new $10 bill as the first woman (besides the Queen) on the front of a regularly circulating Canadian bank note.
 An exhibit in the Museum relays the story of Desmond — a Black Nova Scotian business owner — who in 1946 refused to leave the whites-only section of a theatre in New Glasgow until she was dragged out and thrown in jail.
 Her defiance helped motivate the struggle against racial segregation in Canada.